Style Starts With How You Feel in Your Body.

 We met new friends.

-We had real conversations about art, business, motherhood, discipline.
+We had real conversations about art, business, motherhood, and staying present in day-to-day life.
+It was more than a workout - something clicked.

 You stand straighter.